ToCSharp/AsyncWebDriver/README.md

 ## [AsyncFirefoxDriver](https://github.com/ToCSharp/AsyncWebDriver/tree/master/AsyncFirefoxDriver)
 It is Firefox driver.
 It connects directly to Marionette and is async from this connection.
 No need in geckodriver.
-AsyncFirefoxDriver implements IWebBrowserClient and can be used as AsyncWebDriver.
+AsyncFirefoxDriver implements [IAsyncWebBrowserClient](https://github.com/ToCSharp/IAsyncWebBrowserClient) interfaces and can be used as AsyncWebDriver.

 But the main MISSION of this project is to provide Firefox specific capabilities.
 Reqest listener and profiles worker already here.